PharmGKB/PharmCAT/README.md

 # PharmCAT

-Take genome data, make haplotype calls, get CPIC annotations.
+Take genome data, make haplotype calls, get [CPIC](https://cpicpgx.org) annotations.

+## Status

+This is all pre-alpha and the result of a 1 week hackathon.

 ## License